strafplanet/beepy-battery/README.md

 Reaching phase 3 will be considered as "battery empty" and a shutdown will be triggered.
 Since the battery is not really empty, there's enough time to warn the user so they can save their work and shut down the system manually.

+## Charging
+There is currently no way to query if the beepy is charging, so the percentage is just off by some unknown value while the device is plugged in.

 ## Triggering the script

 While the script can be run manually - or it could be scheduled using cron - I gather that most people will use tmux anyways, so I suggest to simply use it in the bottom bar of your tmux configuration.